New Year Skincare Reset: The 30-Day Barrier Care Challenge

 What to Adjust:

-• For very dry/mature skin: Continue double-layering and consider adding oil mid-day to dry areas
+- For very dry/mature-feeling skin: Continue double-layering and consider adding oil mid-day to dry areas

 Introduce (Optional):

-• Bakuchiol facial oil: If you want gentle anti-aging support without retinoid irritation, try a bakuchiol-based facial oil
+- Bakuchiol facial oil: If you want gentle botanical support for a smoother, more radiant-looking appearance without retinoid irritation, try a bakuchiol-based facial oil

-• Targeted treatments: For specific concerns like hyperpigmentation, you can now introduce ONE gentle active (like bakuchiol or niacinamide)
+- Targeted botanicals: For concerns like uneven-looking skin tone, you can now introduce ONE gentle active (like bakuchiol or niacinamide)

 Your Routine: